musaubrian/first.odin/README.md

 ./first.bin
 ```

-It will auto-rebuild itself if you change the source.
+It will auto-rebuild itself if you change the source using  *Go Rebuild Urself™ Technology*
+\*borrowed from nob